-FBA expert Phil Masiello (www.hounddogdigital.com) was also able to provide me with some excellent insight into some of the common errors he sees sellers making on a daily basis.
+FBA expert Phil Masiello (www.hounddogdigital.com) was also able to provide some excellent insight into some of the common errors he sees sellers making on a daily basis.

 “There are three main pitfalls that I see FBA sellers make continually that affect their overall performance in the long term.

 They forget about their brand

 Yes, you are selling on Amazon and yes it is their platform.
 But in the end, you want the customer to know who you, the seller are.
 Create your own products under your own brand.
 This is not a difficult achievement in this day and age.

 You can register a trademark on the USPTO directly without the need of an attorney and you can use any number of crowd sourcing sites to develop a logo and brand image.
 This provides more control over profitability and growth.